turingschool/curriculum/source/topics/introduction_to_rest.markdown

 These requests would be expected to return multiple records.
 In Rails, this verb/path combo triggers the `index` action.

 The `index` action often does not need a parameter.
-But parameters can be used to isplay only a certain "page" of the results like this:
+But parameters can be used to display only a certain "page" of the results like this:

 ```plain
 GET http://example.com/articles?page=2